Accelerated Death Benefit Rider

 Key Takeaways

-- Many life insurance policies include accelerated death benefits automatically, while others offer them as optional riders for a small additional cost.
+Many insurers include accelerated death benefits automatically, while others offer them as optional riders for a small additional cost.

 How Does the Accelerated Death Benefit Rider Work?

-When you use this rider, your life insurance company pays a portion of your policy’s death benefit early.
-The amount you can accelerate varies from company to company, but it’s typically between 25% and 75% and depends on your particular medical circumstances.
+This means your life insurance company pays a portion of your policy’s death benefit early.
+The amount you can use varies from company to company, but it’s typically between 25% and 75% and depends on your particular medical circumstances.
 You can use this money however you choose: you can pay medical bills, modify your home for care, or cover everyday expenses during treatment.

 - A terminal illness with a life expectancy of 12–24 months.